 In her statement, Craft said the lab typically returns test results within 24 to 48 hours, and individuals with negative test results are notified within 24 to 48 hours afterward.

 John Stitt said he and his wife had not yet received their test results as of Monday, 20 days after their test.
 (Editor’s note: After this story was published, Gov. Stitt told reporters his parent’s COVID-19 test results had been emailed to them weeks ago but they did not see it.
 He said they both tested negative.)

 The governor announced his positive COVID-19 test on July 15.

 “I was pretty shocked that I was the first governor to get it (coronavirus),” Stitt said when he announced his positive test last month.

 In the early weeks of the pandemic, testing was severely limited across the state.
 In recent months testing has significantly increased and Stitt has encouraged any Oklahoman who wants a test to get one.

 Since June, positive COVID-19 cases have increased significantly, with 6.7 percent of tests coming back positive.

-At least 566 people have died as of Aug.
-4, according to the state Department of Health.
+As of Aug.
+4, at least 566 people have died with the cause of death listed as COVID-19, according to the state Department of Health.